 Community

-Since 1998, the Club has made wood toys (300-500 toys) for needy
+Beginning in 1998, the Club made wood toys (300-500 toys) for needy

 Project.
 Lion Bob Bohannon (deceased) initially started the toys

 project in 1998.
-Lion Gary Henry picked the project up a couple
+Lion Gary Henry picked the project in 2004 when Lion Bob Bohannon moved.

-This year, instead of the wood toys, the Club opted to donate
+Starting with Christmas 2007, instead of the wood toys, the Club opted to donate

 $250 to Santa's Helpers and help them fill the back packs that